ueberdosis/tiptap/README.md

 ### How is the data stored under the hood?

 You can save your data as a raw `HTML` string or can get a `JSON`-serializable representation of your document.
 And of course, you can pass these two types back to the editor.

-### Should I start to integrate tiptap 1 or wait for tiptap 2?

-Good question!
-Tiptap 2 is about to come in the next months and we’re going to provide an upgrade guide for you.
-Sure, there are a lot of things that will change, but you should be able to refactor everything in an hour so (depending on the size of your project).

-The extension API will have a lot of breaking changes.
-So if you’re up to write a lot of custom extensions, expect to rewrite them for tiptap 2.
-You’ll likely reuse all the single parts (schema, inputRules, pasteRules, keyboard shortcuts …), but the API to register them will be different.

-**In other words: No need to wait for tiptap 2.** Start your project, you’ll be able to upgrade in a reasonable amount of time.

 ## 💖 Sponsor the development